domoinc/domo-data-science-resources/data_science_accelerators/data_profiler/README.md

 ## Overview
 The Data Profiler Accelerator conducts an automated exploratory analysis of all variables in your dataset and then creates a Domo dashboard, which can include the following types of cards:
-- Correlation matrix card that shows the correlations between variables;
+- Correlation matrix card that shows the correlations between variables
-- Histogram and bar chart cards that show the distribution of variables; and
+- Histogram and bar chart cards that show the distribution of variables
 - Scatterplot and bar chart cards that show the relationships between variables

 <img width="1099" alt="image" src="https://github.com/domoinc/domo-data-science-resources/assets/123829195/eb67cba8-0fed-436c-8ccd-5378f547aa9d">